amida-tech/recruitment-registry/api/docs/api.md

 Before any participant can use system, questions and surveys that are to be answered by the participants must be created in the system.
 In particular one of the surveys must be specified as a profile survey.
 If the registry requires consent documents they must also be created.

-This section describes basic administrative API to achieve these tasks.
+This section administrative API to achieve these tasks.
 Majority of these tasks can also be done during installation with registry specific system initialization scripts.
 In addition the input format of resources (questions, surveys, consent documents) are also examplified.

 All API requests in this section requires `admin` authorization.